GodXuxilie/GodXuxilie.github.io/index.md

 ---

 ## Research Interest
 I am broadly interested in **adversarial machine learning** and its applications.
-My current research interests focus on developing adversarially robust foundation models, as well as evaluating and enhancing the adversarial robustness of AI-powered applications (e.g., statistical models, LLMs, diffusion models). <br/>
+My current research focuses on developing adversarially robust foundation models, as well as evaluating and enhancing the adversarial robustness of AI-powered applications (e.g., statistical models, LLMs, diffusion models). <br/>

 <br>